-Continuity: In the final scene between Brad Pitt and the Nazi officer before he carves the swastika into the German's forehead, Pitts' tie changes three times.
+Continuity mistake: In the final scene between Brad Pitt and the Nazi officer before he carves the swastika into the German's forehead, Pitts' tie changes three times.
 First scene it is on both sides of his neck.
 Second scene it has disappeared from the right side, and the third scene, it is back completely around his neck again.

-Continuity: In the Operation Kino briefing scene, in the shot where General Fenech and Lt.
+Continuity mistake: In the Operation Kino briefing scene, in the shot where General Fenech and Lt.
 Hicox drink to "down with Hitler", Fenech is holding his staff in his left hand along with his blue file folder.
 In the next shot, as Fenech asks Hicox if he is familiar with German cinema under the Third Reich, the staff is suddenly no longer in his hand, but being held pinned under his left arm.
 In the following shot, Fenech is instantaneously once again holding both the folder and staff in his left hand.

-Continuity: In the tavern scene, when the SS officer tells Lt.
+Continuity mistake: In the tavern scene, when the SS officer tells Lt.
 Hickox that he is no more German than the scotch they are drinking, Hickox is sitting back against the back of his chair.
 In the following shot, which shows Eric the bartender slowly reaching for his shotgun, Hickox can be seen in the background leaning forward in his chair.
 In the next shot, Hickox is suddenly once again sitting back in his chair as he was before.
 It is implausible that Hickox would have or even could have changed seating positions so quickly or abruptly.

 Revealing mistake: In the scene where the Bear Jew beats the German Sergeant to death with a baseball bat, the sergeant's head basically explodes into a mass of blood at the end of the beating.
 In a later shot, the sergeant's body is shown lying on the ground with the head intact.